-The student plan (Incomplete Grade Action Plan) and the Grade Change/Student Action Report form are required to be utilized to document approved make-up work and deadlines.
+The Incomplete Grade Action Plan form and the Grade and Attendance Change form are required to be utilized to document approved make-up work and deadlines.
 In the event of a natural disaster, pandemic, or other extraordinary case when an entire class of students is placed in an incomplete status, individual student action plans are not required.